-What’s in a name, indeed: Freshmen no more, you now proudly wear the moniker sophomore.
+What’s in a name, indeed: First years no more, you now proudly wear the moniker sophomore.

 Derived in part from the Greek word sophos (“wise”), don’t be fooled by those who think that as sophomores, you have progressed to the stage of “wise fools” (a false etymology linking “sophomore” to the Greek word for “foolish”).